BG3-Community-Library-Team/bg3-community/Tutorials/dialogue-files-tutorial.md

 And that’s where the DialogsBinary files come in!
 ####

-The DialogsBinary files are generally found in this folder in the game's files:
+The DialogsBinary files are generally found in these folders in the game's files:

 `
+\\Data\Mods\Gustav\Story\DialogsBinary
+`
+`
 \\Data\Mods\GustavDev\Story\DialogsBinary
 `

-They're then further broken down by what section of the game they belong in, like if they’re from Act 3, or the Tutorial level, if they’re Companion dialogue, etc. You might find these files in the Gustav folder, but they’re still organized in a similar way.
+They're then further broken down by what section of the game they belong in, like if they’re from Act 3, or the Tutorial level, if they’re Companion dialog, etc.

 Now, if the timeline files are like a movie, then DialogsBinary files are like a chapter skip function on a DVD.
 These files contain the information the game needs to reference your choices in dialogue, and select which voice lines or cinematics to play, and when.
-They contain information on dice rolls, links to nested dialogue files—which I’ll explain a more about later—and are where the game tests for whether a line of dialogue or or player response should be accessible or not.
-They can be used by the game to set flags it can test for in other areas of the game, and can link to information on companion approval.
+They contain information on dice rolls, links to nested dialog files—which I’ll explain a more about later—and are where the game tests for whether a line of dialog or or player response should be accessible or not.
+They can also set game flags and link to companion approval.

 Dialog Scene files
 ####

 The Dialog Scene files contain information on camera and character positioning when the dialogue is triggered, as well as lighting, which characters can be present in the dialogue, and can be used to control character scale within a scene!
 Which is fun.

-They can inherit information from other files, the most important of which is the default dialogue scene file, which is often linked at the bottom of the file.
-The default Scene files can be usually found at this file path here:
+They can inherit information from other files, the most important of which is the default dialog scene file, which is often linked at the bottom of the file.
+The default Scene files can be found at this file path here:

 \\Public\Shared\Timeline\Scenes\Default\

 You may not have to edit these files often, but it's still important to note!
-And they'll absolutely be necessary when creating entirely new dialogue files.
+And they'll be necessary when creating entirely new dialog files.

 The DialogsBinary, Dialog Timeline, and Dialog Scene files for a given scene will all have the same file name, with the Dialogue Scene files just appending the word Scene to that same file name.